Google+

 2018-01-24 09.17.28-1.jpg

 Nigel appeared in the Anthony Walker racially aggravated murder trial in Liverpool and has experience of complex medical, scientific and telephonic evidence.
-He has a particular expertise with DNA evidence and is familiar with all of the recent developments with mixed DNA profiling.
+He has particular expertise with DNA evidence and is familiar with all of the recent developments with mixed DNA profiling.

 Chambers and Partners 2014, the world’s leading directory for lawyers, said of Nigel that: “He is highly regarded for his expertise on complex and high-profile cases such as gangland murders.”